w3c/mathml-docs/literal-common-properties.md

 For someone who is blind, it may be important to indicate the start and end of fractions, roots, etc., but for someone with dyslexia, the extra words might be "verbal noise."

+If neither `:literal` nor `:common` property is in scope, the default behavior, which may be explicitly specified by using the `:legacy` property, is system dependent.

 ## `literal` property